maier/circonus-statsd-http/README.md

-# circonus-statsd
+# circonus-statsd-http

-StatsD backend for [Circonus](http://circonus.com).
+StatsD backend for [Circonus](http://circonus.com), send metrics via HTTPTRAP check.
 The existing graphite backend was used as a template.

 ## Use